qmacro/managed-associations-in-cap/guide/README.md

 code managed-associations-in-cap
 ```

 This should start up VS Code and open within it the new `managed-associations-in-cap/` directory containing a clone of this repo.
+Additionally, VS Code should notice the `.devcontainer/` directory and contents, and prompt you to re-open in a container.
+You should do this.

-👉 In VS Code, open a new terminal and initialise a new CAP project directly in the directory you're now in:
+👉 Once VS Code has re-opened things in the context of the defined container, open a new terminal and initialise a new CAP project directly in the directory you're now in:

 ```shell
 cds init